Carol Joseph verbally attacks Chronicle journalist - Guyana Chronicle

-A Partnership for National Unity (APNU)’s Chief Scrutineer, Carol Joseph, on Wednesday, hurled expletives at a Guyana Chronicle journalist.
+A PARTNERSHIP for National Unity (APNU)’s chief scrutineer, Carol Joseph, on Wednesday, hurled expletives at a Guyana Chronicle journalist, Tamica Garnett.

 Joseph was contacted by the journalist for a comment on which areas the party would be contesting for the upcoming Local Government Elections (LGEs).